-Death caps/death angels (Amanita phalloides), as the name suggests, do in fact cause death when ingested.
-The name comes from the fact that of the mushroom related deaths in the US, this variety is involved 90 to 95 percent of the time.
+Death caps/death angels (Amanita phalloides), as the name suggests, are in fact fatal when ingested.
+The name comes from the fact that, of the mushroom related deaths in the US, this variety is involved 90 to 95 percent of the time.

 Death caps are not native to North America; they were introduced and now thrive on the West Coast.
 This is the number one mushroom involved in fatalities.

 Death angels are native to North America, and multiple species share the name “death angel.”
 Not every variety is immediately toxic, but for some, a single cap is enough to deliver a lethal dose of toxins.
 Thankfully, these are easily identified by volvas and white spore prints; occasionally they have warts and stem rings.

 While not very common, false morels have caused 20 cases of poisoning since 1900 in the US; however, 50% of those ended in a fatality.
 Found nearly everywhere in the United States, they usually grow during the spring.

 Unlike a true morel, false morels have a cap that resembles a crushed or wrinkled brain on a stalk.
 Slicing the mushroom open from top to bottom or vice versa will reveal the insides.
 A true morel will be hollow inside, whereas a false morel has a cotton-like texture.

 Just like anything else people forage from the great outdoors, you must do your research before you ingest anything.
 In fact, you shouldn’t even rely on the information we’ve provided here to decide whether something is safe.
 Don’t become a statistic, especially when it’s easy to avoid.
 Expand your knowledge slowly, get to know the mushroom kingdom, and if you’re ever in doubt, stick to foods you know instead.

 ~Copyright 2021, SurvivalDaily.com